balub/pgroonga.github.io/tutorial/index.md

 --  id |                            content                             | score
 -- ----+----------------------------------------------------------------+-------
 --   1 | PostgreSQL is a relational database management system.         |     1
---   3 | PGroonga is a PostgreSQL extension that uses Groonga as index. |     2
+--   3 | PGroonga is a PostgreSQL extension that uses Groonga as an index. |     2
 -- (2 rows)
 ```